andrii-shchur/fake_news_detector/README.md

 Great!
 Now backend server is running on `http://localhost:8000`

 Let's debunk fake news using GUI!
 Open `index.html` using your favorite web-browser, and you're good to go💪

+# Other
+We faced some struggles with using loaded model in our web application.
+Model trained in runtime demonstrated great performance, but when we tried to save the model and load it in our web application, it showed terrible results.

+Here are confusion matrices that demonstrate performance of two models:

+All attempts to load models are provided in [this file](attempts/attempts.py).